mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ```

-* Let’s commit the chnages made to the chaincode.
+* Let’s commit the changes made to the chaincode.
 We have to specify peers here explicitly

 ```
 $ peer lifecycle chaincode commit \